 Nurses are a very resourceful member of the health care team, they are efficient in drawing variety of physical and psychological intervention that facilitates management of the patients and provide empathy to the care providers.
 However, it has been observed that nurses are often type casted in terms of their behaviour and communication, and are anticipated to communicate in a defined.
 With changes in time and trends of healthcare and expansion of job responsibilities of the nurses, it is required that nurses understand the requirement of different sets of communication skills like assertive communication.
 It is necessary that the nurses understand that being assertive boosts their communication skills and help them to grow as a professional.
 Various nursing literature have repeatedly called for teaching assertive communication skills to the nursing students as part of early learning, as well encourage them to practice by role play or in real life situations.
 It is required that all nursing professional should understand that being assertive is not equivalent to being aggressive, rather it is a sign of self-confidence, believing in your work, and standing for your opinion.

 From this report, it can be concluded that communication play vital role in order to develop trust and confidence within the patient and their family members.
+We are one of the top online assignment writing service providers and we provide top-quality nursing assignment help in the UK.
 In accordance with the case, a patient was bought to the hospital with head injury and got unconscious.
 Their family members where waiting for long time in the waiting room.
 They are really upset for not providing them proper information regarding what had happened to the patient.
 As per the situation, it is important to have assertive communication that will enable to convey the information.
 Further, there are two models for practising assertive communication.
 Among the two, five steps model is taken into consideration.
 Further, it is essential to have proper eye contact and to deliver information by stating their name.
 This is helpful in conveying the information and to make their situation under control.